jakobkmar/KSpigot/readme.md

         // get special slot compounds easily with constants like Slots.Border placeholder(Slots.Border, ItemStack(Material.GLASS_PANE))

-        // the Slot is from bottom to top, so the page buttom will be at the bottom of GUI
         // page change buttons
         previousPage(Slots.RowTwoSlotTwo, ItemStack(Material.PAPER))
         nextPage(Slots.RowTwoSlotEight, ItemStack(Material.PAPER))